First impressions of the $49 Google Home Mini

 Today, Google showed off its answer to Amazon’s Echo Dot.
 It’s called the Google Home Mini.

-It’s $49, it comes in three colors and it’s actually a pretty snappy little device that’s worth taking a look at.
-We had some time to get up close and personal with the device and here are some of our first impressions…
+It’s $49, comes in three colors and is actually a pretty snappy little device that’s worth taking a look at.
+We had some time to get up close and personal with the device; here are some of our first impressions…

 First off, the audio is a bit punchier than the Echo Dot.
-It doesn’t feel a lot louder but it is much less tinny which is greaty.
-In practice, the mic input is about as good as the regular-sized Home as in it works fine in normal use but struggles when the room gets loud.
+It doesn’t feel a lot louder, but it is much less tinny, which is great.
+In practice, the mic input is about as good as the regular-sized Home, as in it works fine in normal use but struggles when the room gets loud.
 In my opinion, Amazon still has Google beat here in distinguishing background noise from audio the device is playing.

 It’s the size and shape of a donut and comes in coral, gray and charcoal colors.
-The design is definitely less obtrusive than the Dot though it is a bit larger.
-Design-wise it seems it’s aiming to be a little less futuristic with the entire top of the device being coated in fabric.
-It’s not exactly unobtrusive but fits the hipster aesthetic that Google was driving with its Daydream headsets last year.
-The device also loses the swirling multicolor dots for a line of four white LEDs on top.
+The design is definitely less obtrusive than the Dot, though it is a bit larger.
+Design-wise it seems it’s aiming to be a little less futuristic, with the entire top of the device being coated in fabric.
+It’s not exactly unobtrusive, but fits the hipster aesthetic that Google was driving with its Daydream headsets last year.
+The device also loses the swirling multi-color dots for a line of four white LEDs on top.

 I’m a little concerned about how the coral color would stand up to dust and dirt, but it seems like the gray and charcoal options would hold up well enough.